-Cottage phone: The Clam River Hideaway will have a phone via the internet by late summer 2022, that can be used to call anywhere in the USA (both incoming and outgoing) for no charge to renters.
+Cottage phone: The Clam River Haven now has a phone via the internet, that can be used to call anywhere in the USA (both incoming and outgoing) for no charge to renters.

-Clam River Hideaway Phone +1 (231) ###-###
+Clam River Haven Phone +1 (231) 825-0144

 Mobile Calling: Personal mobile devices have very little phone coverage.
 Plan on almost zero coverage.
 If you need to make a phone call from your personal phone, getting a signal is sometimes a challenge.
-The reason is the local township currently has a ban on cell phone towers, so the signal has to travel far to get to the Clam River Hideaway.
-Outside, the best areas for signal are at the end of the driveway or on the highest hill available, such as in front of the Public Access on Strawberry Avenue or a little farther down Strawberry Avenue in front of the white house on the curve where Strawberry changes to Pierce Road.
-Outside the breakfast nook on the desk is also a good place to get signal.
+The reason is the local township currently has a ban on cell phone towers, so the signal has to travel far to get to the Clam River Haven.
+In the twin bedroom, there is a signal range extender, which helps to strengthen the signal.
+The light should be green to be working properly.
+If the light is red, or flashing, unplug the power at the back of the unit and plug it back in to reset.
+Restarting your cell phone can also help get better signal.
+Outside, the best areas for signal are high on a hill, such as in front of the Public Access on Strawberry Avenue or a little farther down Strawberry Avenue in front of the white house on the curve where Strawberry changes to Pierce Road.
+Sometimes halfway down the driveway gets signal.
+Inside the cottage, try sitting on the brown Lazyboy chair closest to the dining room table or in the veranda closer to the driveway.
 Remember that texting requires much less signal and often texting can go through.
 There is very good cell signal in Marion (16 minute drive).

-Internet: Internet service via satellite is offered for an extra fee starting July, 2022.
+Internet: Internet service via satellite is offered for an extra fee.
 We would then increase the satellite plan coverage and provide you the pass code information.